nklabs/libnklabs/README.md

 the database.
 You can index a part of the database using an expression, somewhat similar to XML's XPath expressions.

+See the [Example application commands](doc/app.md) document to see how these work.

 ### Common drivers and foundations

 Some basic drivers for common devices are included: